nurgul212/learning-git/README.md

 # Learning-git

-Thgis repo was used to learn git.
+Thgis repo was used to learn git from Amigoscode.